Wog Boy 2: Kings of Mykonos: Reception

 The film has received generally negative reviews.
 Review aggregate Rotten Tomatoes reports that 22% of critics have given the film a positive review based on 9 reviews, with an average score of 4.8/10.

 On At the Movies film critics Margaret Pomeranz and David Stratton both gave the film a negative review, awarding it 2.5 and 2 stars out of five respectively.
-'The movie is a more accurate representation of Wogs in Australia.'